lambda-feedback/chatGPT/app/docs/user.md

   - Fill in this prompt to tell the AI how to give feedback to the student.
 Examples of things you may want to include in your `feedback_prompt`:
     - `Give the student objective and constructive feedback on their answer in first person.`
     - `If the student is incorrect, but provide feedback/hints to help them, but do not reveal the answer.`

+Please be aware that `gpt-3.5-turbo` often gets overwhelmed by a long prompts, and can sometimes ignore your instructions.
+It is reccomended to do testing with your question, and use `gpt-4` if neccesary.

 ## Usage examples
 Each example below demonstrates the potential usage of `main_prompt` and `feedback_prompt` for different questions.